AD

 Antibiotics are one of the most common medications prescribed for dogs.
 They're used to treat bacterial infections and illnesses like diarrhea and respiratory problems, but they can also be given for other conditions such as ear infections or urinary tract infections.

-Antibiotics have been shown to be effective in treating many different types of infections and diseases in pets, but there's another side to their use: antibiotics can have an impact on your dog’s gut health that may not be obvious at first glance.
+Antibiotics have been shown to be effective in treating many different types of infections and diseases in pets, but there's another side to their use: Antibiotics can have an impact on your dog’s gut health that may not be obvious at first glance.

 Your Dog’s Gut